When trademarking a logo you will need to decide whether or not to "claim color as a feature" of your trademark.

 JAMES: And then what?

-TRADEMARK FACTORY: If you see that answer about the a strawberry wearing a beret gets significantly more votes, you should not claim color as a feature of your mark.
+TRADEMARK FACTORY: If you see that answer about the strawberry wearing a beret gets significantly more votes, you should not claim color as a feature of your mark.
 On the other hand, if the answer about a berry on a yellow background gets significantly more votes, then I would recommend claiming color as a feature.

 JAMES: But what if there's an equal split?